GiovanniMS/vdWProp.jl/README.md

 ## Base

-All the functions from this package are based in the EngThermBase.jl package, so all the properties required as arguments need to be in the [EngThermBase](https://github.com/JEngTherm/EngThermBase.jl) format, and all the notations used (including this documentation) are the same as well.
+All the functions from this package are based in the EngThermBase.jl package, so all the properties required as arguments need to be in the [EngThermBase](https://github.com/JEngTherm/EngThermBase.jl) format, and all the notations used (including the notation used in this documentation) are the same as well.
 Also, the [EngTherm](https://github.com/JEngTherm/EngTherm.jl) page is very informative about the formats and notations.
+As an example, to use a pressure of 200 kPa as an argument, it will be in the format `P(200)`.

 ## Constant Specific Heat at constant volume Hypothesis